wheel58m/poet-tools-cs/README.md

 This is a C# program that helps users find rhyming words for a given input word.
-The program uses the CMU Pronouncing Dictionary to identify the rhyming syllable for the input word, and then finds all the words in the dictionary that share the same rhyming syllable.
+The program uses the CMU Pronouncing Dictionary to identify the rhyming syllables for the input word, and then finds all the words in the dictionary that share the same rhyming syllables.

 ## Issues